th3w1zard1/PyKotor/Tools/KotorCLI/VERIFICATION.md

 ## Summary

 ### ✅ Syntax Compatibility: 100%
-All nasher commands implemented with identical syntax.
+All cli commands implemented with identical syntax.

 ### ✅ PyKotor Integration: 100%
 All file operations use PyKotor's native implementations.